How to choose a filing status

 That’s up to you.
 Couples typically find that it is most advantageous to file jointly.
 However, there are many good reasons to file separately, as well.
 You should speak with a tax professional if you think some of those reasons might apply to you.

-So there’s the flip side of the coin: unmarried.
-If you are not currently, nor have you ever been married, then it’s easy to say you are unmarried.
+Now there’s the flip side of the coin: unmarried.
+If you haven’t ever been married, then it’s easy to say that you’re filing status is unmarried.

-If on the last day of the year you are legally separated from your spouse under a final divorce or separate maintenance decree or if you have a court decree of annulment, then you are considered unmarried for tax purposes.
-If you obtained an annulment and filed as married in prior years, then you will need to amend those earlier returns.
+If on the last day of the year you’re legally separated from your spouse under a final divorce or separate maintenance decree or if you have a court decree of annulment, then you’re considered unmarried for tax purposes.
+If you obtained an annulment and filed as married in prior years, then you’ll need to amend those earlier returns.

 If you are unmarried